Salamek/raven-nette/README.md

 Tested with nette 2.3>, please report any bugs into Issues

-WARNING: This project is alpha version, keep it in mind and report Issues send PR's
+Please report any Issues and PR's are welcomed!

 ## Installation and usage